Your worship leader got a cold? Female vocalist taking the lead?

 Last month I had the opportunity to play drums for a night of worship that was recorded for a live record.
 There's not a lot of room for issues or mistakes on something like that, and we wanted everything to run flawlessly.
 It would have been much more challenging if I didn't play consistently.

-So many songs in modern worship either replace the bass or augment the bass with keyboard.
+Many songs in modern worship either replace the bass or augment the bass with keyboard.
 Fear not!
 We can create a similar tone by using octaves.
 In this video I'll show you how.
 Once you've got the idea try using it in the lesson for Wake by Hillsong Young And Free.

 When we chose drums as our instrument, we signed up to be the leader of the rhythm section and that’s a vital role.
 As we go so the band goes.
 So how do imperfect people play in perfect time?
 Using a metronome or click track is a great place to start but it’s no substitute for developing your “internal click.”
 Here are a couple of training exercises to help you develop your internal metronome.